-An awful name mix-up exists between a terrorist group committing genocide, cultural heritage destruction, and an Egyptian goddess.
+An awful name mix-up exists between an Egyptian goddess and a militant group committing crimes against humanity and cultural heritage destruction.
 One way to solve the confusion is to call Isis by her Egyptian name, Aset.
-Another is to contemplate how the ancient goddess Isis symbolized multicultural tolerance.
+Another is to contemplate how the ancient goddess symbolized multicultural tolerance.

 A Major Goddess From The Origins Of The Ancient Egyptian Civilization

 According to an ancient Egyptian myth, there was nothing but watery darkness at the beginning of time.
 Then, the sun appeared atop a mound rising from the waters.
 The sun god created the air Shu and moisture Tefnut.
 Both, in turn, engendered the sky Nut and the earth Geb.
 Out of Geb and Nut’s union were born the gods Osiris and Seth, and goddesses Isis and Nephthys.

 Osiris and Isis had key roles in the ancient Egyptian belief system.
 Osiris as the promise of eternal life, having been killed and then resurrected by his sister-wife, Isis.
 Their son was the falcon god Horus, rightful King of Egypt.
 All Pharaohs were Horus in life and Osiris in the hereafter.